GIS4DEV/GIS4DEV.github.io/_lessons/00_syllabus.md

 - Write up a summary and interpretation of the analysis.
 - Include methods documentation to support full reproducibility.
 This is most easily achieved by having a model and/or code with good comments.
 - Visualize results with maps and/or graphs.
-- Publish the full package (write-up, methods documentation and visualization of results) to your GitHub pages.
+- Publish the full package (write-up, methods documentation and visualization of results) to your GitHub pages *by Monday at noon*.